Laser Cataract Surgery

 The CATALYS Precision Laser System

-Dr. Nichols and the TLC Team were the first in London to offer Laser Cataract Surgery with the CATALYS® Precision Laser System.
+Dr. Nichols was the first in London to offer Laser Cataract Surgery with the CATALYS® Precision Laser System.
 The blade free technology is considered to be one of the most significant advancements in cataract surgery in more than 50 years.

 The CATALYS® Precision Laser System is indicated for use in patients undergoing cataract surgery for removal of the crystalline lens.
 Intended uses in cataract surgery include anterior capsulotomy, phacofragmentation, and the creation of single plane and multi-plane arc cuts/incisions in the cornea, each of which may be performed either individually or consecutively during the same procedure.

 Femtosecond laser assisted cataract surgery offers a reproducible, noninvasive technique to replace the least predictable and most technically demanding steps of conventional cataract procedures.

 Like a fingerprint, every eye has a unique size and shape.
 Prior to treatment, the CATALYS System images your eye and

 makes precise 3D maps of relevant structures.
 This enables your surgeon to create a tailored treatment plan that is uniquely customized for your eye.

 Your surgeon can use the CATALYS System to create laser precise incisions, including a circular opening in the lens capsule to access and remove the cataract.
 This precise incision helps your surgeon place the new artificial lens where intended.

 Dr. Nichols can use the laser to soften the hard cataract.
 Softening the lens with the CATALYS System enables your surgeon to remove the cataract gently.
 If you desire to see well without glasses or contacts after surgery, your surgeon may recommend a tailored treatment that could include Catalys System incisions in the cornea and a specific lens implant type.